 The UCSF Department of Psychiatry at Zuckerberg San Francisco General Hospital and Trauma Center is dedicated to providing culturally competent services to the diverse patient population we serve.
 Providing a range of clinical services informed by evidence-based practices, the Department of Psychiatry provides care to thousands of patients each year.
-The department is divided into seven subdivisions; the Divisions of:
+The department is divided into six subdivisions; the Divisions of:

 - Acute and Emergency Services - includes San Francisco’s only 24/7 dedicated psychiatric emergency room; 44 inpatient psychiatry beds and consultation/liaison services to hospitalized medical and surgical patients